ElectronicToast/bifrost/README.md

 Four pushbuttons and three status LEDs onboard permit physical user control.
 If different peripherals are desired, an auxiliary connection header is provided for adding off-board I/O.

 A socket for an HC-05 module is present, permitting serial communication and programming over Bluetooth.
 I2C connectors are provided for chaining multiple boards.
+A microSD card socket is also provided for storage of configuration settings, animations, etc.

 This project is designed with KiCad EDA v.5.1.5.
 Documentation can be found under `/doc` and fabrication files under `/gerber`.